Water-damage inspection

-Water damage is the last thing any business owner wants to experience.
-But checking your business property (which may also be your home) for water damage can be tricky, especially if you don’t know what to look for.
+Before you buy, lease, or rent a new commercial space, water damage is the last thing any business owner wants to deal with.
+Checking your business property (which may also be your home) for water damage can be tricky, especially if you don’t know what to look for.
 That’s why knowing a few basics can be extremely useful.
-Below, we outline what can cause water damage, how inspectors check for water damage, how you can investigate for it, and ways you can go about preventing it.
+Below, we outline what can cause water damage, how inspectors check for it, how you can investigate it, and ways to prevent it.

 What causes water damage?

-A variety of things can cause water damage, such as:
+A variety of factors can cause water damage, such as:

 • Site and subsurface drainage problems